Dreaght/gpu-screen-recorder-ui/README.md

 You can report an issue by emailing the issue to dec05eba@protonmail.com.

 # Usage
-Run `gsr-ui` and press `Alt+Z` to show/hide the UI.
+Run `gsr-ui` and press `Left Alt+Z` to show/hide the UI.
 You can start the overlay UI at system startup by running `systemctl enable --now --user gpu-screen-recorder-ui`.
 There is also an option in the settings to enable/disable starting the program on system startup.
 This option only works on systems that use systemd.
-You have to manually add `gsr-ui` to system startup on systems that uses another init system.
+You have to manually add `gsr-ui` to system startup on systems that uses another init system.\
+A program called `gsr-ui-cli` is also installed when installing this software.
+This can be used to remotely control the UI.
+Run `gsr-ui-cli --help` to list the available commands.

 # Installation
 If you are using an Arch Linux based distro then you can find gpu screen recorder ui on aur under the name gpu-screen-recorder-ui (`yay -S gpu-screen-recorder-ui`).\